IAMX: Metanoia and Everything Is Burning (2014–2016)

 On 17 December 2014, a countdown was started on IAMX's social media accounts.
 The countdown ended three days later, revealing the official announcement of a new PledgeMusic campaign for the next fan-funded album, said to be released in early fall of 2015.
 On 11 June 2015, the album title was announced as Metanoia.
-Titular tracks "Insomnia" and "Happiness" were included in the second season of the TV series How to Get Away with Murder, with the songs "Surrender" and "Look Outside" being featured in the third season.
+The tracks "Insomnia" and "Happiness" were included in the second season of the TV series How to Get Away with Murder, while the songs "Surrender" and "Look Outside" were featured in the third season.

 In an interview talking about the album, Corner confirmed that coming out of a long period of insomnia and depression had impacted the album heavily.
-Describing it as his least complicated and most honest work to date.
+He described it as his least complicated and most honest work to date.
 In October 2015, IAMX began the 'Metanoia Tour', which started in the US, before continuing through Canada and Europe.

 On 2 December 2016, the album addendum Everything Is Burning was released, serving as a companion piece to Metanoia with seven previously unreleased tracks and nine remixes of Metanoia songs.
-Of the songs on Everything Is Burning, Chris said, "They were half written for Metanoia, there was a surplus of material that didn’t make it to the album.
+Of the songs on Everything Is Burning, Corner said, "They were half written for Metanoia, there was a surplus of material that didn’t make it to the album.
 It happens with every album that I do, where there are about 5-7 songs that don’t make it.
 However, these tracks I felt so connected to that I didn’t want to drag them into another era, they had too much of a connection to Metanoia that they had to remain connected and put the album to rest for me.
 This EP was in many ways me celebrating my strength and victory over that time period."
 As with Dogmatic Infidel Comedown OK, IAMX handpicked the artists for the remixes on Everything Is Burning.
 Contributors included previous collaborator Aesthetic Perfection, friend and colleague Gary Numan, and more.

 In September 2016, the North American 'Everything Is Burning' tour began.
-Once again hitting both coasts of the US, Mexico, and Canada, before moving across the Atlantic in October to finish the tour off with a full European leg.
+The tour again spanned the US, Mexico, and Canada, before moving across the Atlantic in October to finish the tour in Europe.